huggingface/transformers/docs/source/en/pr_checks.md

 # Copied from transformers.models.bert.modeling_bert.BertAttention with Bert->Roberta
 ```

+Note that there shouldn't be any spaces around the arrow (unless that space is part of the pattern to replace of course).

 You can add several patterns separated by a comma.
 For instance here `CamemberForMaskedLM` is a direct copy of `RobertaForMaskedLM` with two replacements: `Roberta` to `Camembert` and `ROBERTA` to `CAMEMBERT`.
 You can see [here](https://github.com/huggingface/transformers/blob/15082a9dc6950ecae63a0d3e5060b2fc7f15050a/src/transformers/models/camembert/modeling_camembert.py#L929) this is done with the comment:

 ```py